-Our Dogs behavior was very similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming by, as we call them in California, meat bees.
+Our Dogs behavior was very similar to a person’s reaction that does not have a lot of experience with the sting and intense pain that follows a swarming yellow jackets.
+Or as we call them in California, meat bees.

-The swarming and stinging occurs because we have inadvertently disturbed a nest by accidentally stepping upon or walking into it.
-When hornets are disturbed they become very agitated and immediately attack with zeal!
+The swarming and stinging occurs because we have inadvertently disturbed a nest by accidentally stepping upon or walking onto it.
+When hornets are disturbed they become very agitated and immediately attack with ferocious intensity!

 Bella, our dog did not understand what was happening.
 All she knew was that she was in a lot of pain but did not know why; yet.
 I recognized what was happening immediately and motioned and yelled to her to run!
 She did, and that saved her from more hornet attacks.

 Having had a lot of exposure to ground hornets all my life, I have created an instant response to an attack.
 Which means I run like heck!
 However, it is a controlled run, not a panic, big difference!

 Good Advice if Attacked by Ground Hornets

 I have read a recommendation that you should take off your shirt and cover your face with it and run.
 Not a good idea.
 You can't run safely when you can't see where you are going.
 Just run!
 40-50 yards should be enough distance.
 If not, keep running until there are no more bees around.

 Ground hornets unlike honeybees generally will not follow you too far.
-Though unlike honeybees, hornets do not die after they sting or bite and will continue to sting as long as they are on your body.
+Though unlike honeybees, hornets do not die after they sting or bite.
+They will continue to sting as long as they are on your body.
 Many people have or can develop an allergic reaction to the bees venom.
 Centers for Disease Control and Prevention - CDC

 Wasps, Hornets, and Yellow Jacket's.
 The benefit's

 I have a lot of respect for these winged warriors, and they are important for pollination and maintaining a good healthy insect balance.
 Bears and raccoons enjoy raiding ground hornet nests.